Iterativanalytics/StartupsAI/docs/assessment/README.md

 const cofounderMatches = await engine.matchCoFounders(compositeProfile);
 ```

-## Integration with AI Co-Founder
+## Integration with Co-Founder™

-The assessment system integrates with the AI co-founder agent to provide profile-aware interactions:
+The assessment system integrates with the Co-Founder™ agent to provide profile-aware interactions:

 ```typescript
 import { ProfileAwareCoFounder } from '@iterative-startups/ai-agents';